openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 -   :guilabel:`SR`: Surface reflectance improves comparison between multiple images over the same region by accounting for atmospheric effects such as aerosol scattering and thin clouds, which can help in the detection and characterization of Earth surface change.
 Top of atmosphere images are used if not selected.
 -   :guilabel:`BRDF`: Uses a bidirectional reflectance distribution function model to characterize surface reflectance anisotropy.
 For a given land area, the BRDF is established based on selected multiangular observations of surface reflectance.
 -   :guilabel:`Calibrate`: Calibrates Sentinel and Landsat data to make them compatible.

     .. note::

-        This option is only available if Landsat and Sentinel data are mixed, as well as BRDF and SR corrections are disabled.
+        This option is only available if:

+        -   Landsat and Sentinel data are mixed; and
+        -   BRDF and SR corrections are disabled.

 Pixel filters
 """""""""""""